tursodatabase/turso-vercel/README.md

 - **Zero-config databases** &mdash; Databases are created automatically on first use
 - **Local SQLite** &mdash; Fast reads from a local database copy in the serverless function
-- **Automatic sync** &mdash; Writes are automatically pushed to Turso when the database connection is closed
+- **Remote writes** &mdash; Writes go directly to the remote Turso server, so they're durable immediately
 - **Partial sync** &mdash; Sync only the data you need for efficient cold starts

 ## Install